JiyangZhang/Pattern-Recognition-and-ML/README.md

 # Pattern-Recognition-and-ML
-The labs of this course in BUAA
+Labs of this course in BUAA